CSIS 440 - Project Description

 Each person will implement a Clue agent in the Prolog programming language.
 We will begin by learning how to use Prolog and move on to discussions of how to implement the agent.
 Along the way, you will need to make decisions about how to represent the state of the game in Prolog, and what strategies to employ.

 Your agent will need to be able to connect to the Clue Server to play online interactive games.
 The Clue Server implements a simple text-based protocol for communicating with clients.
 A skeleton Java program will be made available that handles the connection between your agent and the Clue Server.
-A skeleton Prolog program, capable of playing a legal, but ignorant game of Clue, will be also provided, demonstrating how the Java program wraps a Prolog program to provide a complete solution.
-In order to execute the Java client wrapper, you will need to install the Java Prolog Language interface (JPL).
-JPL can be downloaded from SourceForge.net or the SWI-Prolog homepage.
-(JPL Java API documentation is available).
+A skeleton Prolog program, capable of playing a legal, but ignorant game of Clue will be also provided to demonstrate how the Java program wraps a Prolog program to provide a complete solution.
 Note: you are free to write your own Clue Server client from scratch in any language you wish; you must, however, use Prolog for the "intelligent" portion of your agent.

 Deliverables: